**New! The Advanced Tele-Robotics Lab (ATL) will soon be complete - check it out on the second floor of MSB, Room 236

 Undergraduate Program Live Info Sessions

 It’s not easy to choose a major and within computer science there are lots of options because it is a popular and profitable field of study.
-We can help with that - the Computer Science Department has live, online information sessions on the first and third Tuesday of each month (Eastern Standard Time) to help students with an interest in computer science find out more about what computer science is, what majors will learn in their study, and how majors can use this to build a life-long, lucrative career in the computer science field.
-A moderator and one of our faculty advisors will be online with you to respond to your questions.
+We can help with that - the Computer Science Department has live, online information sessions on twice each month to help students with an interest in computer science find out more about what computer science is, what majors will learn in their study, and how majors can use this to build a life-long, lucrative career in the computer science field.
+A faculty advisor will be online with you to respond to your questions.
 We want you to know what to expect from us!
-It’s easy to sign up for a session; we will send you the link for the Tuesday of your choice.
+It’s easy to sign up for a session; we will send you the link for your selected schedule. (please note - we have just changed the hours from afternoon to morning for the summer!)

 Department of Computer Science Goals and Mission